kaito-project/headlamp-kaito/docs/docs/features/testing-mcp-server.md

 # Testing your MCP Server

+Before connecting your MCP server to Headlamp-KAITO, it's recommended to test it independently to ensure it's working correctly.
+This guide provides a complete walkthrough for testing a Kubernetes MCP Server using the MCP Inspector UI.

+## Why Test Your MCP Server First?

+Testing your MCP server outside of Headlamp-KAITO helps you:

+- **Verify Server Functionality**: Ensure your MCP server responds correctly to tool calls
+- **Debug Connection Issues**: Isolate network and authentication problems
+- **Validate Tool Responses**: Confirm that tools return expected data
+- **Test RBAC Permissions**: Verify Kubernetes API access works properly

+Once your MCP server passes these tests, you can confidently connect it to Headlamp-KAITO via the [MCP Tool Calling](./mcp-tool-calling.md) interface.

 ## MCP Kubernetes Integration Guide (with RBAC)

-This guide walks you through deploying the MCP Inspector UI and Kubernetes MCP Server inside a Kubernetes cluster role-based access control (RBAC)-based access to the Kubernetes API.
+This guide walks you through deploying the MCP Inspector UI and Kubernetes MCP Server inside a Kubernetes cluster with role-based access control (RBAC)-based access to the Kubernetes API.

 ## Prerequisites